reillyrocks/myu-fileserver/README.md

 TODOS:
 - Add JWT token for security
 - SSL 443 stuff will be added.. its challenging.
+- add more endpoints (add text)
+- add db?

+### What I have learned (also a reminder to me not to repeat mistakes)
+- CORS was not the issue... soo  I do not want to expose my fastapi app to the world!!
+I want to keep it in the Docker network, only exposing a front end (an area i am unfamiliar with).
+So I built a front end that was html and js to do a fetch request to my api....
+I thought it was a CORS issue, when it was not working.
+It is simple: **the user is *NOT* part of the docker network**.
+I had to hammer this into my head a few times.
+The users **browser loads**, and runs the html/javascript... not the front end apache landing page :facepalm:
+- The front end will need to be a full app, not some javascript.
+It will need its own "backend" of sorts that will interact with the fastapi.
+I wonder if i could do a swagger page.

 ### I like sustainability, and scalability.